goauthentik/authentik/website/blog/2023-10-05-SCIMs-many-deviations/item.md

 # Improvements on LDAP

-From a security standpoint, it’s wise not to expose LDAP (Lightweight Directory Access Protocol) to the internet if you’re using Active Directory as your source of truth for authentication.
+From a security standpoint, it’s wise not to expose LDAP (Lightweight Directory Access Protocol) to the internet if you’re using Active Directory, OpenLDAP, FreeIPA or anything similar as your source of truth for authentication.
 SCIM fills a need for directory synchronization in a cloud-native world in which many companies aren’t hosting the software they use on their own servers.

 SCIM, being an HTTP API specification, is much simpler and (in theory) gives you less to worry about than LDAP (being its own specific protocol).
 SCIM also offers time- and cost-saving advantages over Just in Time provisioning, especially for scaling companies.
 SCIM can save hours of company time for IT admins who no longer have to manually create individual accounts across multiple applications for new team members.
 Offboarding is also streamlined as departing team members can be deprovisioned automatically, preventing unauthorized access.